-A more full-fledged tool with exists() and generate() methods can be installed either as a module in the file site_scons/site_tools/toolname.py or as a package in the directory site_scons/site_tools/toolname.py or as a package, the exists() and generate() are in the file site_scons/ site_tools/toolname/init.py.
+A more full-fledged tool with exists() and generate() methods can be installed either as a module in the file site_scons/site_tools/toolname.py or as a package in the directory site_scons/site_tools/toolname.
+In the case of using a package, the exists() and generate() are in the file site_scons/site_tools/toolname/init.py.
 (In all the above case toolname is replaced by the name of the tool.)
 Since site_scons/site_tools is automatically added to the head of the tool search path, any tool found there will be available to all environments.
 Furthermore, a tool found there will override a built-in tool of the same name, so if you need to change the behavior of a built-in tool, site_scons gives you the hook you need.

-Many people have a library of utility Python functions they'd like to include in SConscripts; just put that module in site_scons/my_utils.py or any valid Python module name of your choice.
+Many people have a collection of utility Python functions they'd like to include in their SConscript files: just put them in site_scons/my_utils.py or any valid Python module name of your choice.
 For instance you can do something like this in site_scons/my_utils.py to add build_id and MakeWorkDir functions:

-'''

-from SCons.Script import # for Execute and Mkdir
+''' from SCons.Script import # for Execute and Mkdir

 def build_id():

 """Return a build ID (stub version)"""

 return "100"

 def MakeWorkDir(workdir):

 """Create the specified dir immediately"""

 Execute(Mkdir(workdir))

 '''